jchicatti/C-Star/README.md

 Save on internet bills (mobile data/satellite broadband).
 Receive browser-like content through WhatsApp.
 ![cstar_ratio_-transformed (1)](https://github.com/jchicatti/C-Star/assets/56322123/a9358239-8705-4264-bfb2-c5502bcf00fe)
 # Try it now!
 For free.
 No installs.
-Just send a message to:
+To start using, just send a WhatsApp message to:
 ```
 +52 951 171 3498
 ```